jamestl90/ModernGLEngine/README.md

 Current feature in progress: Dynamic Diffuse Global Illumination

-Generate a grid of probes to populate the space in the world, using AABB collision to determine valid probes.
+Generate a grid of irradiance probes to populate the space in the world, using AABB collision to determine valid probes.
 Red probes = skip processing
 <img src='https://github.com/jamestl90/GLSetupTest/blob/main/Screenshots/IrradianceProbeGrid.png'/>

 Cycle through each probe and visualize the rays it casts.
 White ray = hit, black ray = miss/sky